• Skip to primary navigation

 Follow/Unfollow

-Do not unfollow more than 50 people in a day.
+Only unfollow up to 50 people in a day.
 Do not follow over 50 people in a day.
-It’s a really good rule of thumb to make sure that you do not get flagged.
+It’s a perfect rule of thumb to ensure you do not get flagged.

 Twitter everywhere

 List Twitter on your site.
-List it on FB and myspace, list it everywhere.
+List it on FB and myspace, and list it everywhere.

 Why?

 Why do you do all this?
-If you post a new blog, you’ll find that some die hard fans might stop by to see it.
-The first time your Tweet your blog post to your dedicated followers, you’ll know why people use.
+If you post a new blog, some die-hard fans might stop by to see it.
+The first time your Tweet your blog post to your dedicated followers, you’ll know why people use it.
 It works.
-Better than running ads, or waiting for search engines, and 100 times better than email, Twitter gets people interested in what you have to say.
+Better than running ads or waiting for search engines, and 100 times better than email, Twitter gets people interested in what you have to say.

-So, here is my 2 cents on how to use Twitter and why.
+Here are my 2 cents on how to use Twitter and why.
 I’m not an expert by any means, but I know how it works for me, and I know how I’ve gained my following (mistakes and all).
 This is my best advice.
+We have many other articles on prompting your writing.

 Also, remember, follow me! http://www.twitter.com/everywriter